 In a recent story Forbes reported that Thanksgiving tops the list of deadly holidays in the United States.
 Fortunately, traffic deaths were down last year from a 26 year average according to the Department of Transportation.
 Below is some information that we hope will make a small difference in continuing this trend so we all can spend Thanksgiving in gratitude instead of grief.

-Of course alcohol consumption causes automobile accidents and injuries on Thanksgiving like any other
+Of course alcohol consumption causes automobile accidents and injuries on Thanksgiving like any other holiday.
+For

 A recent head-on collision near Barboursville, West Virginia injured seven people earlier this month, some of them seriously.
 The TV station WSAZ3 reported on how days after the wreck, six of the seven people who were injured along U.S. 60 near Barboursville, WV remained in local hospitals.